varadhodiyil/RaspberryPi-Garage-System/README.md

 * Jumper Cables
 * Servo Motor
 * Ultrasonic Sensor
+* PIR Motion Sensor
 * Raspberry Pi Camera or Web Cam
 * A garage model (Which you can make out of a shoe box or something...)

+### The project uses a PIR Motion Sensor to detect any motion (in this case when the car arrives at the garage door) and then runs a command to take a photo of the number plate.
+It then uses the openALPR cloud service to recognize and extract the number from the number plate and stores it into a result.json file.
+The number plate value is then retrieved from the result.json file and is then verified with the number plates that are allowed.
+If the number plate matches then the servo motor rotates (immitating the opening of the door).
+The ultrasonic sensor will then detect the distance of the car and will shut the door automatically when the threshold distance between the car and sensor is crossed.

 ### Programming Language : Python

 ## Let's Began!
 Make the connections to the RaspberryPi as shown in the following schematic diagram (or make your own connection and modify in the program as you please).
+The GPIO pins used for the components are as follows:
+* PIR Motion Sensor - GPIO14
+* Servo Motor - GPIO4
+* Ultrasonic Sensor : Trigger - GPIO8 , Echo - GPIO25